business-science/anomalize/README.md

 ## Reducing Forecast Error by 32%

-Yes\!
+Yes!
 Anomalize has a new function, `clean_anomalies()`, that can be used to repair time series prior to forecasting.
 We have a [brand new vignette - Reduce Forecast Error (by 32%) with Cleaned Anomalies](https://business-science.github.io/anomalize/articles/forecasting_with_cleaned_anomalies.html).